NVIDIA-AI-IOT/tao_toolkit_recipes/tao_key_points_estimation/tensorrt_inference/README.md

-# TensorRT inference sample for TAO FPENet-generic
+# TensorRT inference sample for TAO key points estimation

 ## Introduction
-This is a TensorRT inference sample for TAO FPENet-generic.
+This is a TensorRT inference sample for TAO key points estimation.
 This sample will consume TensorRT engine and json format input generated in FPENet notebook.

 ## Prequisites
 `TensorRT`, `numpy`, `cv2` is needed for this sample.
 You can try TensorRT docker image on [NGC](https://ngc.nvidia.com/catalog/containers/nvidia:tensorrt) for easily building environment.